Zbigniew Brzezinski: After power

 He also predicted that the chance of some form of communism existing in the Soviet Union in 2017 was a little more than 50% and that when the end did come it would be "most likely turbulent".
 Conflicts such as Nagorno-Karabakh crisis and Soviet attempts to reinstate its authority in Lithuania and other republics were much less violent than Brzezinski and other observers anticipated.
 In the event, the Soviet system collapsed totally after the abortive August coup of 1991 launched against Gorbachev failed.

 In 1989, the Communists failed to mobilize support in Poland, and Solidarity swept the general elections.
 Later the same year, Brzezinski toured Russia and visited a memorial to the Katyn Massacre.
 This served as an opportunity for him to ask the Soviet government to acknowledge the truth about the event, for which he received a standing ovation in the Soviet Academy of Sciences.
 Ten days later, the Berlin Wall fell, and Soviet-supported governments in Eastern Europe began to totter.
 Strobe Talbott, one of Brzezinski's long-time critics, conducted an interview with him for TIME magazine entitled "Vindication of a Hardliner".

 In 1990, Brzezinski warned against post–Cold War euphoria.
 He publicly opposed the Gulf War, arguing that the United States would squander the international goodwill it had accumulated by defeating the Soviet Union, and that it could trigger wide resentment throughout the Arab world.
 He expanded upon these views in his 1992 work Out of Control.

 Brzezinski was prominently critical of the Clinton administration's hesitation to intervene against the Serb forces in the Bosnian war.
 He also began to speak out against Russia's First Chechen War, forming the American Committee for Peace in Chechnya.
 Wary of a move toward the reinvigoration of Russian power, Brzezinski negatively viewed the succession of former KGB agent Vladimir Putin after Boris Yeltsin.
 In this vein, he became one of the foremost advocates of NATO expansion.
 He wrote in 1998 that "Without Ukraine, Russia ceases to be a Eurasian empire."
+In 1997 he advocated for a "loosely confederated Russia — composed of a European Russia, a Siberian Republic, and a Far Eastern Republic" as a "decentralized Russia would be less susceptible to imperial mobilization".
 He later came out in support of the 1999 NATO bombing of Serbia during the Kosovo war.